Dental Implants in Sparks, NV

 Clean your dental implant just like a natural tooth with regular brushing, flossing, and dental visits.
 It doesn’t need to be removed during eating and stays in your mouth at all times.

 Preserve Jaw Bone.

 The implant post fuses to your jaw bone, preventing bone atrophy and keeping the jaw strong.

 Types of Dental Implants Offered in Sparks, NV

 Dental implants are versatile and the specifications of their use can be modified depending on your oral health needs.

 - Single Stage Implants.
-Dr. Galea can place an implant post into an empty socket as many times as needed throughout the mouth.
+Dr. Galea or Dr. Hammon can place an implant post into an empty socket as many times as needed throughout the mouth.
 This does not require a second procedure to uncover the tooth, but does require at least 6 weeks of healing before the final crown is placed.

 - Immediate Implants.
 An implant can be placed the same day as a tooth extraction and therefore minimize the total number of appointments needed.

 - Implant-Supported Bridges.
 Traditional bridges require teeth to be ground down to fit the bridge, while dental implants can support a bridge and protect your natural teeth.

 - Full-Arch Restoration.
 Dental implants can support an arch of new teeth by permanently securing a fixed denture.